A Copy of our 2012-13 Annual Report can be found on DaCdb.

 Plan and implement activities and programs designed to recognize and encourage club members and involve the family members of our Rotarians.

-· Rotarians At Risk: The Executive Administrator of Springfield Southeast, with the approval of the current President of Rotary, will inform the Family of Rotary Committee regarding any concerns for members who may be at risk for various reasons.
+- Rotarians At Risk: The Executive Secretary of Springfield Southeast, with the approval of the current President of the club, will inform the Family of Rotary Committee regarding any concerns for members who may be at risk for various reasons.
 The FOR would then communicate with such member to ascertain the problem.

-Get Your Makeup Committee – Chair: Denise LeBolt
+Get Your Makeup Committee – Chair: Michael Wehrenberg

 To provide an opportunity for members to do an attendance make up in an evening, relaxed setting with good food and atmosphere.